Khmer Rouge Tribunal: Criticisms

-Furthermore, the ECCC has been criticized for its general stagnancy in relation to its finances.
-In financing the tribunal, the Cambodian government and the United Nations are both responsible for managing the cost of operations of the ECCC.
-Between 2006 and 2012, $173.3 million were spent on the ECCC.
+Furthermore, the ECCC was criticized for its general stagnancy in relation to its finances.
+In financing the tribunal, the Cambodian government and the United Nations were both responsible for managing the cost of operations of the ECCC.
+Between 2006 and 2012, $173.3 million was spent on the ECCC.
 Out of the $173.3 million, Cambodia has contributed $42.1 million, while the United Nations has donated the other $131.2 million.
-For the year 2013, Cambodia has a budget of $9.4 million to spend, while the United Nations has $26 million, making the total budget for that year $35.4 million.
+For the year 2013, Cambodia had a budget of $9.4 million to spend, while the United Nations had $26 million, making the total budget for that year $35.4 million.
 However, as of 2014, the ECCC had cost over $200,000,000, in which, at that point, only one case has been completed.
-Many in the international committee demand an outside committee to review the failures of the ECCC thus far.
-In accordance, many urge countries such as Japan, Germany, France, the United States, and the United Kingdom to stop financing the ECCC until it becomes a more transparent and independent court.
+Many in the international committee demanded an outside committee to review the failures of the ECCC.
+In accordance, many urged countries such as Japan, Germany, France, the United States, and the United Kingdom to stop financing the ECCC until it became a more transparent and independent court.

-The court has also been criticized for its rejections of victim applications.
+The court was also criticized for its rejections of victim applications.
 A victim applying to participate in Case 003 was rejected because the judges claimed her psychological harm to be "highly unlikely to be true" and through a narrow definition of "direct victim", determined her an indirect victim in the case.
-The Open Society Justice Initiative calls for the UN to investigate the proceedings of the ECCC.
+The Open Society Justice Initiative called for the UN to investigate the proceedings of the ECCC.
 A trial monitor for the OSJI claimed that the recent proceedings "don't meet basic requirements or adhere to international standards or even comply with the court's own prior jurisprudence."
 In late February 2012, the court requested another $92 million to cover its operating cost for 2012 and 2013.